activebook/media_downloader/README.md

 A Chrome extension that automatically detects video and audio media on web pages and provides an easy way to download them.

-## Features

-- **Automatic Detection**: Monitors network requests to detect video and audio files as they load
-- **Real-time Updates**: Media list updates in real-time as new content loads
-- **Per-Tab Tracking**: Shows media only from the currently active tab
-- **Download Management**: Direct download buttons for each detected media file
-- **Refresh Functionality**: Manual refresh to clear and re-scan for media
-- **Size Information**: Displays file sizes when available
-- **Clean UI**: Simple popup interface with organized media list

 ## Installation

 1. Download or clone this repository